NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 2) customize the following command with:
 * the right username
 * the right password
-* the right host
-from the step above.
+* the right IP/Domain for your openseach host from the step above.
 Then change the config in Opensearch:
 ```
 curl -X PUT -d @'graylog-custom-mapping.json' -H "Content-Type: application/json" --insecure 'https://username:password@openseach.host:9200/_template/graylog-custom-mapping?pretty'
 ```
 Congratulations, you changed the fieldmapping of those field from the json!
-You might run this from your Graylog-Node, as access to Opensearch should not be available from the outside.
+You might run this from your Graylog-node, as access to Opensearch should not be available from the outside.

 ### Maintainance
 Now you changed your filed mapping - you might run into errors in your indexing.
 If your Graylog tries to write ```ssh``` in the field destination_port it will run into an integer - and fail.
 You can see this on the ```/system/overview``` page in your Graylog.
 Hopefully your Overview will always look like this: